Updated July 10, 2023

 - It reduces the risk associated with the contracts.

 - The level of uncertainty also gets reduced because the Memorandum of Understanding is binding in nature.

-- The importance of this lies in the intention of the parties entering the contract.
+- This is important in the intention of the parties entering the contract.

-- It is less than a legal document and a bit more than a verbal commitment.
+- It is less than a legal document and more than a verbal commitment.

-- It is the first step toward implementing the nationwide agreement signed between the two nations.
+- The first step toward implementing the nationwide agreement signed between the two nations.

-- It also reduces the possibility of future disagreement, which may lead to disputes.
+- It also reduces the possibility of future disagreements, which may lead to disputes.